Order of the Somali Star

 The Order of the Somali Star is the highest distinction award for military gallantry in Somalia.
 The Order of the Somali Star has been awarded to members of the Somali Armed Forces and foreign citizens who have conducted and exhibited great fidelity to the Somali Republic.
 It has been issued mainly during the Ogaden War to military and police officers posthumously.

 History

-The Order of the Somali Star was established by the Government of Somalia and was named in honour of the Somali flag, a sky-blue field emblazoned with a white singular central star, the award was established the year after that Somalia became a republic in 1961 by the founding father and first president of Somalia, Aden Adde.
-The award can be worn as a necklet, medal or a sash.
+The Order of the Somali Star was established by the Government of Somalia in 1961, the year after Somalia became a republic.
+It was named in honor of the Somali flag, which features a sky-blue field with a white central star.
+The award was created by the first president of Somalia, Aden Adde.
+The award can be worn as a necklet, medal, or sash.

 Statute

 The title of Order of the Somali Star can be awarded for military gallantry in the service of Somalia.
 It can be awarded to both civilian and military personnel.
 The title can also be awarded posthumously if the heroic act costs the recipient his or her life.
 It may also be awarded to foreign citizens who display exceptional service to the Somali republic, The president of Somalia is the main conferring authority of the award although the Federal Parliament may nominate individuals for the president's consideration.